arnonate/horizon-cycling/src/pages/bikes/2020-03-30-nates-checkpoint-sl5.md

 > If I could only have one bike, it would definitely be this one.
 After logging over 7400 miles on this beast I can confidently say that, with the correct tire setup, I can take this bike and have fun on almost any adventure.
 From the sandy shores of Lake Michigan to rocky Midwest gravel; Over smooth blacktop, dirt or chunky Ozark back roads, we have seen almost everything together.

 ![Trek Checkpoint 2020](/img/200419-Nate Arnold-cycling-048.jpg)

 Nate has raced his Checkpoint all over the Midwest, even stealing a few podium spots along the way.
 He plans to keep adding miles and hauling his Checkpoint to races in 2020 if they ever happen.
-In the end, riding bikes should be fun and the Checkpoint definitely doesn't disapoint.
+In the end, riding bikes should be fun and the Checkpoint definitely doesn't disappoint.

 ![Checkpoint 2020 Gravel](/img/200419-Nate Arnold-cycling-095.jpg)